 - Make the chat a pop-up widget on the right-hand side.
 You don’t want your customers to be looking for assistance, you want them to know it’s always here for them if they need it.

 Is email too impersonal to deliver great customer service?

 Ever needed to chat to a customer service team after 6pm?
 Yes, we’ve all been through this, and it’s a struggle.
+Especially in difficult times.

 This is why the safest way to contact a customer service team is still email.

 The key to a great customer service via email is to come across as a friendly brand who really cares, no matter the circumstances.
 Things are easily misinterpreted by email, so it's important to be extremely careful.
 You should also ensure that the first reply comes as soon as possible.
 Even if the message is merely to let the customer know you've received their request, it shows that your customer’s question or issue is being addressed.

 - Use your customer’s first name, and whatever the issue is, always, always apologise.

 - Offer one or more (ideally, more) solutions to your customer’s problem.